rikedyp/APLPhys/README.md

 A bit of a toy for showing off the stencil ⌺ primitive.
 Masses are arranged in a 2D grid.
 Adjacent masses are connected by simple Hooke springs with no resistance.
 The mass-spring grid floats in a vacuum.
 ### Lennard-Jones melt
-For speed testing against python/numpy and LAMMPS.
+For speed testing against python, FORTRAN and LAMMPS.
 A block of hexagonally packed particles interact via pair-wise LJ potential.
 The integrator is the velocity Verlet algorithm.
 ## Web-based front end
+This MiServer-based UI demonstrates the simulations in an interactive browser-based environment.
 ### Menu
 ### CSS balls